ChainSafe/ChainBridge/README.md

 If a `startBlock` option is provided (see [Configuration](#configuration)), then the greater of `startBlock` and the latest block in the blockstore is used at startup.

 To disable loading from the blockstore specify the `--fresh` flag.
-A custom path for the blockstore can be provided with `--blockstore <path>`
+A custom path for the blockstore can be provided with `--blockstore <path>`.
+For development, the `--latest` flag can be used to start from the current block and override any other configuration.

 ## Keystore